 We have established that Windows Default password policy doesn’t provide enough granularity, is Microsoft Fine-Grained Password Policy (FGPP) the answer?
 Unfortunately not.
 FGPP has its limitations.
 For example, FGPP doesn’t allow you to disallow consecutive identical characters or common character types as first/last character.
 You also don’t get passphrase support or the ability to create custom password dictionaries.
 A third-party password policy solution will offer you more flexibility, allowing you to detect compromised passwords and enforce passphrases, while banning the use of predictable password patterns.

 Take a look back at publicised breaches and you’ll realise that credential theft accompanied by password reuse are often the culprit.
 For example, the 2012 Dropbox breach was caused by one careless employee who had used their LinkedIn password (that had suffered a breach earlier in the year) for their corporate Dropbox account.
 This led to the theft of 60 million user credentials.
 With password reuse, it only takes one compromised password to lead to a company breach.
 This is why it is so important, now more than ever, to block the use of compromised passwords in business systems.
+If you’d like to find out how many of your Active Directory accounts are using compromised passwords, you can get a free scan here.

 How do you prevent the use of stolen passwords?
 The NCSC recommends using a password blacklist.
 A password blacklist is a list of disallowed passwords consisting of common and compromised passwords.
 It improves security as it prevents hackers from exploiting weak passwords.
 Some people build password blacklists using leaked passwords from previous breaches, others simply use a password blacklisting service that is continuously updated.